Tejaswini1808/programming/Trees/BFS/README.txt

 The Depth First Search (DFS) Main function is used for the case if all vertices are not reachable from the starting vertex.

 Time Complexity: O(V+E) where V is number of vertices in the graph and E is number of edges in the graph.

+there are much more things to do with the Graphs and in BFS we use a queue and a stack in DFS.